Bradley International Airport Exhibit

 Luanne’s story appears in the exhibit at Bradley International Airport

 Each of the volunteers from Connecticut and beyond shares their story to encourage others to seek care and to know they are not alone.
-Though each person is unique, and their story is personal, the experiences of coping with mental illness and stigma are similar.
+Though each person is unique, and their story is personal, the experiences of coping with mental health challenges and stigma are similar.

 Get Support